E-Commerce Platform Comparison for Singapore SMEs: Shopify vs WooCommerce vs Custom

 - You want low transaction fees and long-term cost efficiency

-- You have technical resources (in-house or hired)
+- You have technical resources available

 - You value customization and control